0 504

 Keywords

-aged ; fall risk ; postural balance ; rehabilitation ; virtual reality exposure therapy
+fall risk ; aged ; postural balance ; rehabilitation ; virtual reality exposure therapy

 Abstract

 We attempted to evaluate the clinical efficiency of a novel three-dimensional interactive augmented reality system (3D-ARS) for balance and mobility rehabilitation.
 This system enables participant training with a realistic 3D interactive balance exercise and assessing movement parameters and joint angles by using a kinetic sensor system.
 We performed a randomized controlled trial in a general hospital.
 Thirty-six participants (age, 56-76 years) who could independently walk and stand on one leg were recruited.
 The participants were randomly assigned to either group.
 The control group (n = 18) underwent a conventional physical fitness program such as lower-extremity strengthening and balance training thrice per week for 1 month.
 The experimental group (n = 18) experienced 3D-ARS training thrice per week (1 session = 30 minutes) for 4 weeks.
 Training comprised a balloon game for hip exercise, cave game for knee exercise, and rhythm game for one-leg balance exercise.
-Lower-extremity clinical scale scores, fall index, and automatic balance score were measured by using Tetrax® posturography before, during, and after training.
-Significant group (3D-ARS vs. control) × time (before and after exercise) interaction effect was observed for Berg balance scale (BBS) scores (p = 0.04) and timed-up-and-go (TUG; p < 0.001).
+Lower-extremity clinical scale scores, fall index, and automatic balance score were measured by using Tetrax (R) posturography before, during, and after training.
+Significant group (3D-ARS vs. control) x time (before and after exercise) interaction effect was observed for Berg balance scale (BBS) scores (p = 0.04) and timed-up-and-go (TUG; p < 0.001).
 Overall improvements occurred in stability index, weight distribution index, fall risk index, and Fourier transformations index of posturography for both groups.
 However, score changes were significantly greater in the 3D-ARS group.
-Significant group × time interaction effect was observed for the fall risk index.
+Significant group x time interaction effect was observed for the fall risk index.
 This demonstrates that the 3D-ARS system can improve balance in the elderly more effectively.

 DOI